shady-byte/Movie_project/README.md

-then install expo cli by running following command npm i -g expo-cli then we install git from https://git-scm.com/downloads then we clone the project from github by running following comman inside an empty folder git clone https://github.com/shady-byte/Movie_project after that open the folder in terminal and run npm intall to install npm Dependencies
+then install expo cli by running following command npm i -g expo-cli then we install git from https://git-scm.com/downloads then we clone the project from github by running following command inside an empty folder in the git bash git clone https://github.com/shady-byte/Movie_project after that open the folder in terminal and run npm intall to install npm Dependencies